liblime/jspec/README.md

 is striped out before evaluation.
 This is sometimes useful for document or code reference while writing specs.

-For example when writting regression specs it is sometimes useful to paste the issue ticket's comment(s) below this area for reference.
+For example when writing regression specs it is sometimes useful to paste the issue ticket's comment(s) below this area for reference.

 ## Formatters